David Peralta Player Props: Dodgers vs. Phillies

 David Peralta At The Plate

-- Peralta is hitting .261 with six doubles, a triple, two home runs and seven walks.
+- Peralta is batting .267 with seven doubles, a triple, three home runs and seven walks.

-- In 54.0% of his 50 games this season, Peralta has picked up at least one hit.
-He's also had eight multi-hit games.
+- In 54.9% of his games this season (28 of 51), Peralta has picked up at least one hit, and in nine of those games (17.6%) he recorded multiple hits.

-- In 50 games played this season, he has homered in only two of them.
+- In three games this season, he has hit a home run (5.9%, and 1.9% of his trips to the dish).

-- Peralta has picked up an RBI in 28.0% of his games this season, with two or more RBI in 12.0% of his games.
-He has also plated three or more runs in one contest.
+- In 29.4% of his games this year, Peralta has had at least one RBI.
+He's picked up more than one in 11.8% and driven in three or more of his team's runs in one contest.

-- In 10 of 50 games this year, he has scored, including multiple runs once.
+- In 11 of 51 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.